ShayReichert/terfsvspikachu/README.md

 - Keep informed of JK Rowling's latest transphobic tweets, but with Pikachu by your side.
 - It's feel like playing, even if it's still hurts.
 - 'Cause now pokemon are our only valuable heartwarming childhood memory.
-- Want "play" with this app ?
+- Want to "play" with this app ?
 Go here :

 ---